Teriyaki Salmon & Grain Bowl

 - Cook the brown rice according to the package instructions.

-- Combine the salmon and teriyaki marinade in a shallow dish.
+- Combine the salmon and teriyaki sauce in a shallow dish.

 - Spray a large nonstick skillet with olive oil and set it over medium-high heat.
 Add the salmon fillets and cook for 2 to 4 minutes on each side, or until well seared on each side and cooked throughout.
 Remove and cover loosely with foil to keep warm.